zrmartin71/HTB_Write_Ups/HTB_NoPlaceToHide.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/8e8dbe2b-8358-4b73-b971-3ed339511a81)

 ## Room Description
-We found evidence of a password spray attack against the Domain Controller, and identified a suspicious RDP session.
+We found evidence of a password spray attack against the Domain Controller and identified a suspicious RDP session.
 We'll provide you with our RDP logs and other files.
 Can you see what they were up to?

 ## Tools Used